 It affects cells in the milk ducts

 Each breast has about 15 to 20 milk ducts, which, in women, act as a canal system to transport milk to nursing babies.
 DCIS occurs when cells in one of those milk ducts have mutated and multiplied to look like cancer cells.

 About one in five newly diagnosed breast cancers is DCIS.
 Because those cells usually stay confined to the duct and do not spread to surrounding tissue, DCIS is also known as stage 0 breast cancer or sometimes pre-cancer.
 (The words “in situ” mean “in its original place,” indicating that the cancerous cells don’t leave the duct.)

 It's not actually cancer

-“I make sure to tell patients that, even though DCIS has the word ‘carcinoma’ in it, it’s not actually cancer,” says Marleen Meyers, MD, medical oncologist and director of the Perlmutter Cancer Center Survivorship Program at NYU Langone Health.
+“I make sure to tell patients that, even though DCIS has the word ‘carcinoma’ in it, it’s not actually cancer,” Marleen Meyers, MD, medical oncologist and director of the Perlmutter Cancer Center Survivorship Program at NYU Langone Health, tells Health.

 “In order for something to be cancer, it has to be able to spread and grow unabated,” says Dr. Meyers.
 “But in the duct, it’s like being in a small tube or straw, and it usually can’t spread anywhere.”